7 Best Collaborative Word Cloud Tools (Mostly Free!)

 Free

-If you’re after a word cloud with a severe air to it, then Vevox might be the one for you.
+If you're after a word cloud with a serious air to it, then Vevox might be the one for you.
 The blocky structure and muted colour scheme are a good fit for cold, hard business, and while you can change the theme to get something more colourful, the palette of the words remains similar, meaning they can be a little tough to tell apart from each other.

 A tag cloud on Vevox showing responses to the question 'what's your favourite breakfast?'